projectfluent/fluent-langneg-rs/README.md

 Language negotiation algorithms are custom Project Fluent solutions, based on [RFC4647][].

-The limitations of the current API is that it does allow for operations only on language subtags other than basic (language, script, region, variants) and unicode extension keys.
+The current API only allows for operations on basic language subtags (language, script, region, variants) and unicode extension keys.
 Other subtags will be parsed and serialized, but there is no API access to them when operating on the `Locale` object.

 The language negotiation strategies aim to replicate the best-effort matches with